viur-framework/viur-docs/source/config.rst

 viur.session.lifeTime
 ---------------------
-Specifies the lifetime of sessions.
+Specifies when sessions timeout.

 The value must be given in seconds.
+Defaults to 60 minutes.
-Default is 60 minutes lifetime for ViUR sessions.
+If no request is received within that window, the session is terminated and the user will have to login again.

 viur.session.persistentFieldsOnLogin
 ------------------------------------
-Hold session values on login.
+Preserve session values on login.

-The session is reset after login.
-Fields specified in this list will be kept on login.
+For security reasons, the session is reset when a user logs in.
+Only fields specified in this list will be kept on login.

 ::